Tips

 revealjs HTML slides

-- https://github.com/orgs/quarto-dev/discussions/8621 (these issues seem to have been fixed, but it is a good example of how the open source community is addressing WCAG issues flagged by tools like Siteimprove)
+- Quarto developer discussion on Web Content Accessibility Guidelines (WCAG) in revealjs (these issues seem to have been fixed, but it is a good example of how the open source community is addressing WCAG issues flagged by tools like Siteimprove)

 Fixes